ppy/osu-wiki/wiki/Modding/en.md

 The goal of each `Problem` or `Suggestion` post on a beatmap discussion is to explain anything concerning about a beatmap in the context of its design.

 Many mod posts address mistakes in a beatmap.
-For example, a missing `Clap` hit sound which would be expected by the beatmap's hit sounding pattern is likely a mistake.
+For example, a missing `Clap` hitsound which would be expected by the beatmap's hitsounding pattern is likely a mistake.

 Providing alternative ways of beatmapping is another common type of mod post.
 While part of a beatmap may be acceptable in its current form, a modder can explain how to improve it further by designing it differently.